Project Gigabit

 The national targets and objectives for the Project Gigabit Programme are:

-- 85% of UK premises to have gigabit coverage by 2025 with the aim of achieving ‘near universal coverage as soon as possible’ but before the end of the decade
+• 85% of UK premises to have gigabit coverage by the end of 2025 with the aim of achieving ‘near universal coverage as soon as possible’ but before the end of the decade

-BDUK have announced that they have allocated over £100 million to deliver gigabit-capable connections to parts of Kent and Medway that are not expected to benefit from telecom providers' upgrade programmes.
+BDUK announced on the 6 February 2024 they have awarded a £112.3 million contract to City Fibre to deliver gigabit-capable connections to parts of Kent and Medway that are not expected to benefit from telecom providers' upgrade programmes.